Kale Microgreen Nutrition: Every Bite Packed with Vitamins

 These differences are why I don't like to include the often precise percentages of vitamins and minerals that microgreens may contain because the plants' nutritional contents depend on how the microgreen is grown.

-Some is Better Than None
+Some Are Better Than None

 But what should not be forgotten is that regardless of the growing conditions, microgreens will contain levels of healthful compounds, detoxification enzymes, and anticancer-related compounds.